GabrieleSgroi/hierarchical-VQ-VAE/README.md

 <p align="center">
 <img src="codes.png" alt="Codes and reconstruction"> <br>
-Visualization of embedding an image into latent codes and the reconstructed image from these.
+Example of embedding latent codes and image reconstructed from these.
 Original image from the Humpback Whale Identification dataset.
 </p>

 ## PixelCNN Priors